Binzhou Shandong, China Travel Guide

 Utilize Baidu Maps for route planning and real-time bus locations.
 Carry small cash denominations or set up mobile payment.
 Avoid peak rush hours for less crowded travel.

 WeChat Pay and Alipay are extensively used for bus fares.
-Scan a A qr code on the bus, but this requires initial setup of your mobile payment account in China.
+Scan a A a qr code on the bus, but this requires initial setup of your mobile payment account in China.

 Taxis can be readily obtained at Jinan Yaoqiang International Airport and Binzhou's train or bus stations.